Watson & Associates, LLC Government Contract Attorneys

 The Office of Hearing and Appeal will do a standard review of the appeal, issue a decision containing the facts and the conclusion that was made based on the appeal, and notify in writing all parties involved.
 This is the final decision of the SBA.

-Nationwide and overseas representation
+Nationwide and Overseas Representation

 Our U.S. Firm also helps DOD contractors in Afghanistan and Iraq construction efforts.

-Cities in which we practice include Anchorage, AK; Atlanta, GA; Austin, TX; Chicago, IL; Colorado Springs, CO; Dallas, TX; Denver, Colorado; Indianapolis, IN; Las Vegas, NV; Los Angeles, CA; Miami, FL; Philadelphia, PA; San Antonio, TX; San Diego, CA; San Francisco, CA; San Jose, CA; Santa Clara, CA; and Tampa, FL.
+Cities in which we practice federal GAO bid protest law include Anchorage, AK; Atlanta, GA; Austin, TX; Chicago, IL; Colorado Springs, CO; Dallas, TX; Denver, Colorado; Indianapolis, IN; Las Vegas, NV; Los Angeles, CA; Miami, FL; Philadelphia, PA; San Antonio, TX; San Diego, CA; San Francisco, CA; San Jose, CA; Santa Clara, CA; and Tampa, FL.

-If you are seeking an experienced GAO bid protest lawyers or SBA protest law firm, contact us at attorney@governmentcontractconsultant.com or call our office at 720.941.7200 or 1.866.601.5518 immediately.
+If you are seeking to protect your company revenues, seeking an experienced GAO bid protest lawyers or SBA protest law firm, contact us at attorney@governmentcontractconsultant.com or call our office at 202.827.9750 or 1.866.601.5518 immediately.

 Watson & Associates, LLC